 At first SRS systems were actually implemented with real, physical flashcards.
 This was still a huge step up from rote learning, but couldn’t quite take advantage of the full implications of SRS.

-Now with spaced repetition software, the computer can not only handle all of the calculations, but do it in incredible detail, taking into account a wide array of information to optimise your study time.
+Now with spaced repetition software, the computer can not only handle all of the calculations, but do it in closer detail, taking more information into account to optimise your study time.

 That means you can achieve more in the same amount of time, or spend less time and not fall behind in your studies.